Breathe Better with Whole-Home Air Filtration in Boise

 Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters stay fresher longer too, usually between three to six months.

-An electrostatic filter uses magnetically charged substance to capture.
-These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
+An electrostatic filter uses magnetically charged components to attract.
+These washable filters are 97 percent effective at extracting tiny particles from your home’s air.
 Plus, they're also 30 times more effective than everyday filters.